wduquette/george-devdocs/Doors.md

 Every door can have a different sprite in each state, and needs to know what the sprites are so that it can switch them when opened/closed.
 (I can't assume that there are only two door sprites.)

 A locked door is associated with a [[Condition Variable]].
 If "locked", the door is locked; if "unlocked", the door is unlocked.

-## Sprite Handling

-There are two possibilities:

-- An entity can determine its `imageInfo()` on request, based on its state.
-	- I.e., it can just return its `Sprite` component, or compute a `Door` component's sprite base on its state.
-- The game rules can change the `Sprite` component when the door is opened or closed.
-The `Door` needs to know what they are.
-	- This is, oddly, probably simpler.

 ## User Actions